 - ½ head cauliflower cut into florets

-- 1 lb mushrooms cleaned
+- 1 pound mushrooms cleaned

 - 2 tablespoon low sodium vegetable stock

-- 1 t fresh thyme leaves chopped
+- 1 teaspoon fresh thyme leaves chopped

 - 2 tablespoon fresh parsley chopped